Command Line (CLI)

 to the end of the command.
 These commands assume the same domain validation settings are being used for all domains on the same managed certificate:

-certify remove <managed cert id> domain1.test.com;domain2.test.com
+certify remove <managed cert id, or any> domain1.test.com;domain2.test.com

 : remove one or more certificates from the configuration of a managed certificate.
-If removing a domain will mean there are zero domains remaining on the certificate then the managed certificate will be removed completely.certify add <managed cert id, or new> domain1.test.com;domain2.test.com
+If removing a domain will mean there are zero domains remaining on the certificate then the managed certificate will be removed completely. -

 : add one or more additional domains to the configuration of a managed certificate. e.g.certify add new example.com